 The website is still under construction.

-Human processing of language can be viewed as human information processing.
+Human language processing can be viewed as human processing of information.
 With the concepts of processing of options, a processing unit, a program, and a control hierarchy being necessary for any consideration of information processing phenomena, the use of terminology associated with computer science should not be understood as an attempt to draw close an analogy, as natural language remains a scope of skill unmatched by artificial intelligence.
 Therefore, human physiology shall be the primary area of reference for the following discussion of the role of feedback in language behavior.